stackhpc/stackhpc-release-train/docs/usage/source-code-ci.md

     * **openstack_workflows**: dictionary of OpenStack specific workflows as mentioned above
         * default_branch_only: list of workflows that will only exist on the `default branch` **(master/main)**
         * elsewhere: list of workflows that will be placed on other branches such as `stackhpc/xena` see `default_releases`
-    * **ansible_workflows**: dictionary contain either the type of Ansible `collection` or `role`
+    * **ansible_workflows**: dictionary that contains either the type of Ansible `collection` or `role`
         * collection: list of workflows specific to Ansible collections
         * role: list of workflows specific to Ansible roles
+    * **community_files**: dictionary of templates for various community files.
+      Each community file can have multiple templates are can be written as multiline strings.
     * **source_repositories**: dictionary of repositories targeted by the Ansible playbook
         * repository_name: points to repository, must match the name of the repository exactly.
-            * repository_type: used to distinguish if the repository is OpenStack or Ansible related, defaults to OpenStack if not provided
+            * repository_type: used to distinguish if the repository is OpenStack, Ansible or branchless, defaults to OpenStack if not provided
             * workflows: can either use `openstack_workflows`, `ansible_workflows` or provide a custom set of workflows, see ** below! **

     ```yaml